On campus safety measures

 - Plan in advance how you're going to get home from an evening out

-- Use well-marked licensed taxis and make a note of the number plate and licence number
+- Only use well-marked licensed taxis and make a note of the number plate and licence number

 Preventing property theft